 is injective, where $p: \Omega^{TX}_{2q} \to \Omega^{\tau X_\infty}_{2q} \cong \Omega^{\nu \overline{X}_\infty}_{2q}$ is the natural projection and $\chi$ is the Euler characteristic.
 The action of $\pi_0\Aut_B(X)$ on $\Omega^{TX}_{2q}$ leaves the Euler characteristic invariant.
 Hence, the Corollary is a direct consequence of Kreck's stable diffeomorphism classification Theorem~\ref{thm:KrecksThm}. \end{proof}

 Using this corollary, our main Theorem~\ref{thm:MainThm} may be re-interpreted as follows. \begin{corollary} Let $M$ and $N$ be two $2q$-dimensional $B$-manifolds.
 Suppose that $M$ and $N$ have $\pi$-finite $B$-tangential $(q-1)$-types.
-Then $M$ and $N$ are indistinguishable by type-$(q-1)$ generalized Dijkgraaf-Witten theories if and only if they are $B$-stably diffeomorphic. \end{corollary}
+Then $M$ and $N$ are indistinguishable by type-$(q-1)$ finite path integral theories if and only if they are $B$-stably diffeomorphic. \end{corollary}